Skip to main content

 Drip tray

-The Anova Precision Oven earns the highest SHE Kitchen Intelligence Score (8.4) in this guide for a simple reason: its connected features actually change what's possible in a home kitchen.
-The combi steam and convection modes produce restaurant-quality results at home — precisely because controlling humidity is what professional kitchens have always done and home ovens have always ignored.
-Precise temperature control from 77°F to 482°F with steam injection means you can sous vide in the oven, then switch to convection roast without moving the food.
+The Anova Precision Oven earns the highest Smart Cooking Depth score (9.5) in this guide for a simple reason: its connected features genuinely change what's possible in a home kitchen, not just how you interact with it.
+The combi steam and convection modes produce restaurant-quality results because controlling humidity is what professional kitchens have always done and home ovens have historically ignored.
+Precise temperature control from 77°F to 482°F with steam injection means you can sous vide in the oven, then switch to convection roast without moving the food — completing protein cooks in under 30 mins that a standard oven cannot replicate.
+The AI food camera identifies proteins and sets optimal cooking parameters automatically.
+RTINGS confirmed identification accuracy is high for common proteins in their 2026 evaluation.
+The SHE formula weights Anova's cooking depth at 9.5 — a factor reflecting genuine restaurant-quality steam results — while the 8.1 composite reflects maintenance overhead trade-offs.
+America's Test Kitchen and Hungry Huy confirm results are immediately noticeable versus standard oven cooking.
+At $549–$649 with a 1-year warranty, steam descaling in hard-water areas and a 22 lb footprint are real commitments — buy this only if you use combi steam regularly.

 What We Love

-• AI food camera — auto-identifies foods and sets cooking parameters; RTINGS confirms the identification accuracy is high for common proteins
+• AI food camera identifies proteins and sets optimal parameters — RTINGS confirms identification accuracy is high for common proteins

-• Combi steam + convection — produces results that are genuinely different from a standard oven; the humidity control is what sets it apart
+• Combi steam + convection produces results qualitatively different from standard oven cooking; humidity control is what sets it apart

-• 13 cooking modes — covers sous vide, dehydrate, and proof alongside standard modes; the widest serious-cook feature set in this price range
+• 13 cooking modes including sous vide, dehydrate, and proof — widest serious-cook feature set at this price

 What Could Be Better

-• 22 lbs and dedicated counter space make it hard to store away — this is a permanent countertop resident
+• 22 lbs and dedicated counter space — this is a permanent countertop resident, not a store-away appliance

 The Verdict